Local businessman sparks ‘Masks for Greene County’ project

 “We’ve never seen anything like this, ever,” he said.
 “I worry that there are many people who are not taking this threat as seriously as we all should.
 It is scary how fast the numbers of people affected are increasing, as well as the death rate numbers.
 Everyone needs to understand how important it is to practice social distancing, to listen to CDC officials and experts, to learn as much as we can about the pandemic and to do whatever we can to protect our loved ones and ourselves.”

-The question of how to gain better protection got McMillen brainstorming how he could help.
-Interestingly, the idea to create masks for people came to him shortly after he was forced to close the studio.
+The idea to create masks for people came to him shortly after he was forced to close the studio.

 “The photography studio serves primarily as a wedding business,” he said.
 “We were anticipating another busy wedding season, and then COVID-19 happened.
 And that’s when things got quickly bad for our business.”

 As the pandemic spread and businesses were mandated to shut down, clients began calling the studio to postpone or cancel their receptions and ask for reimbursements.
-Suddenly, what seemed to be a promising season turned into a nightmare for McMillen.

-“It’s terrifying,” he said.
-“Our business has zero revenue coming in right now.
-I have been in the wedding business for 30 years, and I’ve never seen anything like this … we have no idea when this nightmare will end.”

-As for the pandemic, McMillen is passionate about spreading the message of safety.
+Though he has no revenue coming in, McMillen moved to spreading a message of safety.

 “This is bigger than you and me.
-It’s about all of us,” he said.
-“I am saying this out of total desperation: to get past this, for all the small businesses to reopen, we all need to stay home.”
+It’s about all of us,” he said, and he’s putting the words into action.

-McMillen said he encourages all owners to support other small and local businesses, and he is working on a website to invite all area businesses to share their stories, information and products with one another.

-“The more we support each other, the more likely we’ll all be able to recoup down the road,” he said.
-“We’re all in this together.”
+The self-professed outdoors and backpacking enthusiast is using materials from his other business, Hilltop Packs, as a platform to make masks.
+That business, which produces ultra-light backpacks for hikers, also took a financial hit, so he created a website – www.hilltoppacks/masks - where people can watch videos on how to make masks, place orders for free masks, find out how they can donate to the cause, and learn more about the virus.

 “I just felt like I had to do something, anything, to help people during this terrible time,” he said.
 “So I saw on the news that there was a shortage of face masks.
 My mom then suggested we start making masks for the community, and it wasn’t long after that the ‘Masks for Greene County’ project was born.”